stv-vw-sozoek-seep/website/index.md

 It's that time again - we're celebrating the end of the year!
 We're therefore very happy to invite you to punch and cookies, in our Econ.SocEcon.SEEP Room in D4.
 There will be punch as long as it lasts - at 19:30 we will go to the Punschstände in front of LC.
 We will also use the time to discuss projects and ideas for the next year.
 We're very much looking forward to seeing you there!
 [Event](https://www.facebook.com/events/1005659323120801/)

-### Bi-Weekly Plenary Sessions

-Our biweekly plenary sessions will be held on Tuesday at 18:00 in our Student Representatives Room in D4 1.206.
-For further information please have a look at the Event on our Facebook Page [here](https://www.facebook.com/events/705816183234650/).

 ### Welcome Event Master Economics (2019.10.01)